 What is Six Sigma Yellow Belt Certification?

-This is the Six Sigma level after the basic level (which is the Six Sigma White Belt).
+This is the Six Sigma level after the basic level (the Six Sigma White Belt).
 Before applying for a Lean Six Sigma Yellow belt, you should have full knowledge of the details of Six Sigma.
-Here, you will be assigned to project teams made to contribute towards problem solving tasks.
-To be eligible for a Lean Six Sigma Yellow Belt Certification, you must have work experience of a minimum of 2 years.
+Here, you will be assigned to project teams to contribute to problem-solving tasks.
+To be eligible for a Lean Six Sigma Yellow Belt Certification, you must have work experience of at least two years.
 It is open to engineers, managers, quality professionals and process owners.
-The syllabus of the lean six sigma yellow belt training includes basics, analysis, projects and graphics of Six Sigma.
+The lean six sigma yellow belt training syllabus includes basics, analysis, projects and graphics of Six Sigma.

 Duration: 60 minutes